 kidney transplantAcute diabetic complications or emergencies that can not be prevented by insulinSevere problems due to injecting large amounts of insulinSevere and frequent complications related to diabetes such as severe recurrent hypoglycemia

-Currently, there is no known way to prevent type 1 diabetes.
+There are no current guidelines to prevent type 1 diabetes.

 Some research is looking at the effectiveness of suppressing the immune system.
 This may be helpful in people who are at high risk of developing type 1 diabetes.

 American Association of Clinical Endocrinologists.
 American College of Endocrinology.
 Medical guidelines for the clinical practice for the management of diabetes mellitus.

 Endocrine Pract.
 2007;13(suppl 1)3-68.

 American Association of Clinical Endocrinologists.
 American College of Endocrinology.
 Medical guidelines for the management of diabetes mellitus: the AACE system of intensive diabetes self-management.
 2002 update.